Marco Terragni: Biography

 In the first year, they recorded an operating profit of just a hundred thousand euros.
 With the development of the world market, they began selling numerous machines in the United States, South America and Australia.
 In 1956 Felice Zosi left his position and started at the company Andrea Crespi Spa, a company that produced some components for the plastic extrusion processes.
 Following the discoveries made at Montecatini by Prof. Natta, Covema established a strong collaboration with the aforesaid.
 In 1959 Covema developed the first extrusion line in the world for the production of PP monofilament.
 The same year at the K fair in Düsseldorf, the Covema booth registered 13,000 visits, a number never before achieved by any participating company.
 In 1960, together with his brother, he developed a plastic rafia extrusion line, the first in the world, which they later sold to a South African company, which still exists today.
 This invention was fundamental for the development of the company, which sold about seventy plants in a year.
 Subsequently, the Terragni brothers began the development of the foreign branches of Covema, mainly in Spain, where they founded Covepla SA, Covema SAE and GBF SA.
 Later he founded Plastiform Srl in Paderno Dugnano, GBF in Bresso (which collaborated with Basell Polyolefins group), Corima Spa in Cassano Magnago, Omam in Varese, FIRS in Zingonia, Technical Die and RIAP in Brescia.
 In the mid-sixties, his sister Luigia also entered the company, as director of the company's financial area, and his brother Natale with whom he founded Floraplant.
 At Floraplant, Terragni began the production of plastic plants (produced with the injection machines of GBF spa) and PP egg carriers with Plastiform machines.

 In 1965 decided with his brother to participate to the first plastic fair organized by USSR in Moscow.
 During this fair Terragni brothers could show to Leonid Brezhnev, president of the USSR, and to Leonid Kostandov the new technology developed by Covema.

 In 1969, at the request of a Brazilian customer, he began to design a new process that could replace the one developed by Toshiba a few years earlier for the production of plastic honeycomb sheets.
 In 1970, following intense experiments carried out at RIAP spa in Brescia, he patented the new sheet extrusion process under the name of Cartonplast.
-Starting from the same year, as witnessed by Kenya Gazzette is the holder of the Cartonplast brand.
+Starting from the same year, as witnessed by Kenya Gazette is the holder of the Cartonplast brand.
 This new process proved to be particularly innovative, and it is still the one used for the production of hollow core slabs.